 Cold-Water Fish

 The best source of DHA can be found in high-quality, cold-water, fatty fish like salmon, anchovies, sardines, and herring.
-There’s a good chance you’re already eating some of these fish on a regular basis since they are generally recognized as a healthy food choice and one of the many foods that promote fertility.
+There’s a good chance you’re already eating some of these fish regularly since they are generally recognized as a healthy food choice and one of the many foods that promote fertility.
 These fatty fish are high in DHA and other nutrients and low in mercury.
 You can get the required amount of DHA by consuming 8-12 ounces of fish per week.
-For help choosing which fish are best to consume during pregnancy, check out this chart from the FDA.
+To help choose which fish are best to consume during pregnancy, check out this chart from the FDA.

 Shellfish

-Seafood is the best source of direct DHA, and shellfish falls in that category.
-Any type of low-mercury seafood you like, I recommend including it in your prenatal diet.
-Shellfish should be cooked well to enjoy during pregnancy since raw options do pose a higher food safety risk.
+Seafood is the best source of direct DHA, and shellfish falls into that category.
+I recommend including any type of low-mercury seafood you like in your prenatal diet.
+Shellfish should be cooked well to enjoy during pregnancy since raw options pose a higher food safety risk.
 Options such as scallops, lobster, shrimp, and crab are great for getting more DHA during pregnancy.

 Pastured-Eggs

 Pasture-raised or omega-3 enriched eggs can also provide DHA to you and your baby.
-Consuming just these products won’t be able to provide your whole daily requirement for DHA, but can certainly help increase your DHA levels.
-In addition to DHA, eggs provide a ton of other nutrients that are important during pregnancy like choline.
+Consuming just these products won’t be able to meet your daily requirement for DHA, but it can certainly help increase your DHA levels.
+In addition to DHA, eggs provide many other important nutrients during pregnancy, like choline, vitamin D, and selenium.
 When eating eggs, be sure to include the yolk – that’s where all the DHA and choline are located!

 Walnuts and Chia Seeds

-Nuts and seeds are one of many great snack ideas for pregnant women and there are many that are high in healthy fats like omega-3 fatty acids.
+Nuts and seeds are one of many great snack ideas for pregnant women, and many are high in healthy fats like omega-3 fatty acids.
 It is important to note that nuts and seeds are a good source of omega-3 ALA (alpha-linolenic acid), not DHA.
-ALA has to be converted to DHA and is done so at a limited rate.
+ALA has to be converted to DHA, and this is done so at a limited rate.

-This means you will not be able to meet your DHA needs by eating nuts and seeds alone.
-Including more walnuts, chia seeds, flaxseed, and pumpkin seeds in your diet, however, provides tons of benefits for pregnancy.
+This means you cannot meet your DHA needs by eating nuts and seeds alone.
+However, including more walnuts, chia seeds, flaxseed, and pumpkin seeds in your diet, provides tons of benefits for pregnancy.
 These nuts and seeds are great salad toppings and the perfect ingredients for a healthy trail mix.

 Supplements